-I spent 8 months with my husband, Jesse, roaming around and exploring Southeast Asia.
+I spent 8 months with my husband, Jesse the other half of the Wandering Stus, roaming around and exploring the amazing countries of Southeast Asia.
 I left thinking we were prepared, we were ready.
-I researched and planned but little did I know, I really knew nothing.
-There are things no amount of book reading, or blog searching will teach you.
-You need to be there to absorb it and to live it.
+I researched and planned but little did I know, there is no amount of book reading or blog searching that will prepare you for what you are going to experience.

 Sure, I learned a lot of helpful things that I can share and prepare our readers for their Southeast Asian trip like…

 - Accept your feet will never be clean, like never.
 You’re barefoot or in sandals all the time.
 Liquids of unknown substances will splash on your feet daily and let’s not forget monsoon season when you’re wading through water that is carrying lord knows what.
 Yummy.

 - Always carry tissues in your bag.
 Why you ask?
 Squatters, that’s why.
 I was not a fan of the bum gun and the idea of using a bucket to splash myself clean after using the toilet just didn’t do it for me.
 So, I carried a roll of toilet paper with me in my day bag (always) and it was the best decision I made.
 Really.

 - Street food is the best food.
 Like FOR REAL.
 Don’t be afraid to eat street food.
 It’s home cooking by cute Asian grannies.
 You want authentic food, cheap, flavorful food?
 Eat on the street!